MSP - SFO

 The average price of all round-trip flights from Minneapolis to San Francisco clicked on KAYAK for each day over the last 12 months.

-When flying from Minneapolis to San Francisco, you should consider leaving on a Friday and avoid Mondays if you are looking for the best rates.
+When flying from Minneapolis to San Francisco, you should consider leaving on a Friday and avoid Tuesdays if you are looking for the best rates.
 For your return to Minneapolis, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Minneapolis to San Francisco?